Urologists at NYU Langone sometimes recommend surgery to manage conditions that cause problems with sperm production in men with infertility.

 After either type of vasectomy reversal, you are able to go home the same day.
 Recovery typically takes one to three days, followed by two weeks of limited activity.

 Microsurgical testicular sperm extraction, or microTESE, is recommended for some men with severe deficits in sperm production.
-Highly trained NYU Langone urologists, in conjunction with experts at the NYU Langone Fertility Center, perform this procedure.
+Highly trained NYU Langone urologists, in conjunction with experts at the NYU Langone Fertility Center, NYU Langone Reproductive Specialists of New York, and other NYU Langone doctor’s offices, perform this procedure.

 For men with severe deficits in sperm production, this surgery may be the only way to have a biological child.